-Tenant Based Rental Assistance - If it plans to provide tenant-based rental assistance, the tenant-based rental assistance is an essential element of its consolidated plan.
+Tenant Based Rental Assistance -- If it plans to provide tenant-based rental assistance, the tenant-based rental assistance is an essential element of its consolidated plan.

-Eligible Activities and Costs - It is using and will use HOME funds for eligible activities and costs, as described in 24 CFR §§92.205 through 92.209 and that it is not using and will not use HOME funds for probibited activities, as described in §92.214.
+Eligible Activities and Costs -- It is using and will use HOME funds for eligible activities and costs, as described in 24 CFR §§92.205 through 92.209 and that it is not using and will not use HOME funds for prohibited activities, as described in §92.214.

-Subaidy layering - Before committing any funds to a project, it will evaluate the project in accordance with the guidelines that it adopts for this purpose and will not invest any more HOME funds in combination with other Federal assistance in a necessary to provide affordable housing:
+Subsidy layering -- Before committing any funds to a project, it will evaluate the project in accordance with the guidelines that it adopts for this purpose and will not invest any more HOME funds in combination with other Federal assistance in its necessary to provide affordable housing;

-4-20-2021 Signature of Authorized Official
+200021 Signature of Authorized Official Date